tounkaradiagui/tounkaradiagui/README.md

 - 📄 Know about my experiences [https://www.devdiagui.ml](https://www.devdiagui.ml)

-- ⚡ Fun fact **Mon navigateur préféré est celui qui ne demande jamais où je veux sauvegarder les fichiers téléchargés.
-Il les met directement dans le chaos de mon bureau. 📂**
+- ⚡ Fun fact **My favorite browser is the one that never asks where I want to save downloaded files.
+It just puts them directly into the chaos of my desktop. 📂**

 <h3 align="left">Connect with me:</h3>
 <p align="left">